MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is so popular that in the UK, it is now the most popular A-level subject, overtaking Maths.
+Programming is so popular, it's been used to create an opera.
+It's called "Hello World: The Opera"!